zthiel1031/vulnhub-main/Funbox_Lunchbreaker/Readme.md

 ![](Images/117_source.JPG)

-It looks like we have fouund a user and email address syntax.
+It looks like we have found a user and email address syntax.

 Now that we have the user `jane` let's see if we can use this command to brute force her password for ftp.